alexbergamasco96/projectbergamascodigiusto/readme.txt

 	We have also created a separate node in which we send the transformation.

 	We are aware that we could have done everything inside a node but from a design point of view it seemed clearer in this way.

+	To compute the robot odometry we used Runge-Kutta integration but there is also the implementation of Eulero integration and this is commented in the code.

 TODO